jamxu88/jenna/README.md

     * Slots
 * **Abandoned Features**
   * Google Search/Image Search
+    * Might revist, but using Google's search results is difficult
   * GC Music Bot
+    * Simply not possible
   * Google Assistant API
+    * Kinda weird not worth the effort
   * Gify/Tenor GIFs
     * Both desktop and mobile versions of discord now support this in client.
 ## A server only tailored version of Jenna is under development- With all GC features + more